wheelcomplex/quicktemplate/README.md

 stuff is shared between template files located in the same folder.
 So `Hello` template function may be used inside `greetings.qtpl` while it is defined in `hello.qtpl`.
-Moreover, the folder may contain ordinary Go files and its' contents may be used inside templates.
+Moreover, the folder may contain ordinary Go files, so its' contents may be used inside templates and vice versa.

 Now put the following code into `main.go`: